FBW32/38-PB-objects-pt1/README.md

 ```javascript
 {firstName: "John", lastName: "Smith"}
 ```
-**Bonus:** What happens if you merge two objects with the same property values?
+**Extra Credit:** What happens if you merge two objects with the same property values?
 In merging these two objects, do you expect to change either or both of the original objects?
 Why or why not?
 Comment your answers.

-**6. Switch Keys and Values.**
+**4. Switch Keys and Values.**
 Create a function to get a copy of an object.
 The copy must switch the keys and values.
 * Example:
 ```javascript